-Letters of Collaboration should use template language (see NSF Standard Grant Proposal) and must not recommend or endorse the PI or project.
+Letters of Collaboration should use template language (see NSF Standard Grant Proposal Outline) and must not recommend or endorse the PI or project.
 All relevant collaborative activities (e.g., intellectual contributions to the project, permission to access a site or use an instrument, offer to furnish samples/materials for research, logistical support, mentoring U.S. students at a foreign site) should be described in the Project Description or in the Facilities statement.

 Letters of Support are endorsement and are not allowed.